khoo-j/sklearn_crossval_custom_metric/README.md

 # Using a custom metric for cross validation in sklearn

-Being forced to use standard machine learning scores available in sklearn might be limiting.
-This sample code file demonstrates how to use sklearn's make_scorer to create your own metric.
+Brief: Sample code file demonstrates how to use sklearn's make_scorer to create your own metric.

 ### Lenghty example: